rhamenator/ai-scraping-defense/docs/getting_started.md

 ### **6.1.
 Accessing the Admin UI**

 To access the Admin UI, navigate to [http://localhost:5002](http://localhost:5002) in your web browser.
-This interface allows you to manage blocklists, view metrics, and configure settings.
+The dashboard primarily displays the current environment-based configuration and lets you manage the IP blocklist.
+A couple of runtime-only options (such as log level and escalation endpoint) can be adjusted on this page, but any changes will be lost when the service restarts.

 ### **6.2.
 Accessing the MailHog Interface**